cedmax/advent-of-code/2020/20/Readme.md

 <h2>--- Day 20: Jurassic Jigsaw ---</h2><p>The high-speed train leaves the forest and quickly carries you south.
 You can even see a desert in the distance!
 Since you have some spare time, you <span title="Just in case.
 Maybe they missed something.">might as well</span> see if there was anything interesting in the image the Mythical Information Bureau satellite captured.</p>
-<p>After decoding the satellite messages, you discover that the data actually contains many small images created by the satellite&apos;s <em>camera array</em>.
+<p>After decoding the satellite messages, you discover that the data actually contains many small images created by the satellite's <em>camera array</em>.
 The camera array consists of many cameras; rather than produce a single square image, they produce many smaller square image <em>tiles</em> that need to be <em>reassembled back into a single image</em>.</p>
 <p>Each camera in the camera array returns a single monochrome <em>image tile</em> with a random unique <em>ID number</em>.
 The tiles (your puzzle input) arrived in a random order.</p>
 <p>Worse yet, the camera array appears to be malfunctioning: each image tile has been <em>rotated and flipped to a random orientation</em>.
 Your first task is to reassemble the original image by orienting the tiles so they fit together.</p>
-<p>To show how the tiles should be reassembled, each tile&apos;s image data includes a border that should line up exactly with its adjacent tiles.
+<p>To show how the tiles should be reassembled, each tile's image data includes a border that should line up exactly with its adjacent tiles.
 All tiles have this border, and the border lines up exactly when the tiles are both oriented correctly.
-Tiles at the edge of the image also have this border, but the outermost edges won&apos;t line up with any other tiles.</p>
+Tiles at the edge of the image also have this border, but the outermost edges won't line up with any other tiles.</p>
 <p>For example, suppose you have the following nine tiles:</p>
 <pre><code>Tile 2311:
 ..##.#..#.